Broadband for the Bush Forum VI

 Increasingly at this forum, we blend cultural, social, educational, business and technical agendas.
 We use this network’s strengths to view agendas holistically and make practical decisions.

-How can you or your organisation set agendas, contribute to debates and share your experience?
-We will be asking for your contributions soon.
-Mull ideas around.
+How can you or your organisation set agendas, contribute to debates and share your experience? be ready to speak out at the forum about ideas you have.

-If you want an early stake in the promotion of this event or have specific ideas you want to discuss, call the event organisers Michelle Williams and Paul Sutton from Digital Learning Futures now.
+If you wish to be a key stakeholder in this event or have specific ideas you want to discuss, call the event organisers Michelle Williams and Paul Sutton from Digital Learning Futures now.
 0414813491 0418750236. email@example.com

-The Forum Committee have begun sharing news of the forum using a Date Claimer.
+The Forum Committee have begun sharing news of the forum with a new Promotional brochure.
 Download it and share it in your networks too.
 You are part of the team.

 Online community and news